vimmaniac/debian-vps/readme.md

  - MySQL (v5.5+ without Innodb, configured for lowend VPS)
  - PHP-FPM (v5.3+ with APC installed and configured)
  - exim4 (light mail server)
- - nginx (v1.2+ from dotdeb, configured for lowend VPS)
+ - nginx (v1.2+ from dotdeb)
- - nano, mc, htop, iftop & iotop (more to come...)
+ - nano, mc, htop, iftop & iotop

 Includes sample nginx config files for PHP sites.
 You can create a basic site shell (complete with nginx vhost) like this: